aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

 Note: This interface does not uninstall the wallet from RAM.
 After the persistent wallet is deleted, it becomes a one-time wallet.
 The content implemented by this interface includes:
   1. Delete the specified wallet file from the non-volatile memory
 + Unload wallet:
-This interface is used to unload a wallet from RAM.
+This interface is used to unloads a wallet from RAM.
 Note: This interface only unload the wallet from RAM and does not delete the wallet from non-volatile memory.
 The content implemented by this interface includes:
   1. Perform wallet de-initialization of a certain blockchain according to specific input parameters, such as performing Ethereum wallet de-initialization, or performing PlatONE wallet de-initialization
 + Query wallet information according to the index: